Police eye California mountains in hunt for fugitive fire chief

 The hunt for Fleming, believed to be armed, comes just over a year after former Los Angeles policeman Christopher Dorner fled into Southern California mountains after a murderous rampage targeting police officers and their families.
 That case ended in a fiery standoff that left Dorner dead.

-The Fleming case has not yet sparked the same kind of intense manhunt that was undertaken for Dorner, when hundreds of officers joined the hunt for him, in part because he had targeted law enforcement officials and their families.
+The Fleming case has not yet sparked the same kind of intense manhunt undertaken for Dorner, in which hundreds of officers joined, in part because he had targeted law enforcement officials and their families.

-Investigators said Thursday they have not yet been able to narrow down Fleming's location, and are hoping public attention could bring reports of sightings that would help them mount a targeted search.
+Investigators said Thursday they have not yet been able to narrow down Fleming's location, and hope public attention could bring reports of sightings to help mount a targeted search.

 The case took a prurient turn when sheriff's investigators said someone from an escort service may have helped Fleming evade capture.